jren99/pic16b_project_LA_Travel_Planner/README.md

 * Ashley Lu: I created the "back-end" route visualizer that obtains the lat/lon coordinates for the addresses, generates the random travel plan based on the user's preferred number of attractions and days they will be staying in LA, and plots the route information on an interactive map.

-* Jaya Ren: I built the first version of the webapp using php and html (see folder `django and php test files`) and worked with Stancy to build the final version of the webapp using flask.
+* Jaya Ren: I built the first version of the webapp using php and html (see in folder `django and php test files`) and worked with Stancy to build the final version of the webapp using flask, which enables different filters for hotels, attractions, and restaurants, the generated route as well as its summary, and a submision form for users to contact us.

 * Jingxuan(Stancy) Zhang: I extracted the data of the recommended tourist sites, hotels, and restaurants on TripAdvisor by webscraping and saved those extracted data into separated CSV files (see both the webscraping codes and CSV files in folder `webscraping`).
 I also created the first version of the webapp using Flask and finished building it with Jaya.